luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 .. warning::

-  Using custom models require a locally downloaded version of depthai repository.
+  Using custom models requires a locally downloaded version of the depthai repository.
   **If you've been using installer** to download and run the script, **adding custom models won't work**.
-  Please follow :ref:`Setup` section on how to download and setup the repository.
+  Please follow :ref:`Setup` section on how to download and set up the repository.

 Let’s assume you want to run a custom model which you downloaded from the model zoo or trained yourself (or both).
-In order to prepare your model to be runnable on DepthAI, it has to be compiled into MyriadX blob format - which is an optimized version of your model, capable of utilizing MyriadX chip as a processing unit.
+To prepare your model to be runnable on DepthAI, it has to be compiled into MyriadX blob format - which is an optimized version of your model, capable of utilizing MyriadX chip as a processing unit.

 In our demo script, we support a few ways you can run your custom blob, which will be covered below.
 As an example,